(Q98.2) Klinefelter syndrome, male with 46,xx karyotype

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the risk of exposure to ionizing radiation.
+Main goal of the treatment: To improve the quality of life of patients with Klinefelter syndrome.

 Icon